sisihagen/website/content/en/blog/2019/after-nato.md

 Among the many voices in this choir, Zbigniew Brzezinski also speaks out, which should be well informed about the debates in NATO and does not happen to represent the globalist Position in the official journal Foreign Affairs.

 However, this globe has changed, the global hierarchy has been resolved by a Diffusion of global Power, more and more States have nuclear weapons, some of them — especially Pakistan — are extremely unstable.
 And " unfortunately, in recent years, the US leadership has contributed unintentionally, but most unwise, to the current threatening state of affairs.
-The combination of Washington's arrogant unilateralism in Iraq and its demagogic Islamophobic phrases have weakened the unity of NATO and Muslim resentment against the United States and the West in General intensified.“
+The combination of Washington's arrogant unilateralism in Iraq and its demagogic Islamophobic phrases have weakened the unity of NATO and Muslim resentment against the United States and the West in General intensified."

 Against the background of this analysis, Brzezinski comes to his conclusion, which provides for the strengthening and tightening of NATO in order to create a global network.
 This has four central tasks: